gavinhoward/bc/README.md

 required.

-**Note**: Unlike the POSIX-compatible platforms, only one build configuration is supported on Windows: extra math and prompt enabled, history and NLS (locale support) disabled, with both calculators built.
+**Note**: Unlike the POSIX-compatible platforms, only one build configuration is supported on Windows: extra math and history enabled, NLS (locale support) disabled, with both calculators built.

 #### `bc`